tomjs/release-cli/README.md

-  --branch              Name of the release branch (default: main | master) --tag <tag>           Publish under a given dist-tag (default: "latest") --scoped-tag          Use scoped package name as git tag --no-log              Skips generating changelog --log-full            Generate a full changelog and replace the existing content, not recommended (default: false) --no-log-commit       Don't add git commit SHA and link to the changelog
+  --branch              Name of the release branch (default: main | master) --tag <tag>           Publish under a given dist-tag (default: "latest") --scoped-tag          Use scoped package name as git tag --line-tag            Replace the '-' in the package name with '/' as git tag (eg. tomjs-release-cli-v1.0.0) --no-log              Skips generating changelog --log-full            Generate a full changelog and replace the existing content, not recommended (default: false) --no-log-commit       Don't add git commit SHA and link to the changelog